 I’ll post details about how to get started counting cards later this week or next, but it’s easier than you think.
 I promise.

-6- Practice constantly.
+6- Practice All the Time

 When you’re counting cards, you’re adding 1 or subtracting 1 from a count in your head.
 The low cards are the ones where you add 1.
 The high cards are when you subtract 1.